NotWoods/tigeroakes.com/src/pages/posts/react-finite-state-machine-animation/index.md

   import { SidebarAnimationDemo, SidebarLayoutDemo, SidebarNaiveDemo, SidebarTranslateSliderDemo } from './SidebarDemo';
 ---

 Advanced web animation can be tricky - you want to mount and unmount elements, reduce layout, and keep the whole thing looking smooth.
 While working on [Microsoft Loop](https://www.microsoft.com/en-us/microsoft-loop), I recently added an animation that plays when you open or close the sidebar.
-I found that using a finite state machine and the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) made the animation performant and easy to read.
-Here’s how it works!
+I found that using a finite state machine and the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) made the animation performant and easy to read, with no need for a library or package.
+Here’s some examples of how it works!

 ## Breaking down the animation